dktrcoco/newMedicinePlanner/README.md

 Matt Dudzik-
 In retrospect, this project was a wonderful learning experience.
 I personally could have used a bit more time on it but overall bouncing ideas off of the team and working with others to complete a group project helped me learn enormously better than just watching the classes and working on the in-class activities.
 Everyone in the team was a valuable asset and made it what it was, which was a fantastic first project experience.

+Chris Kabana-
+This project was exhausting in a good way.
+The group had a rough start to the project, but we never faltered and overcame the difficulties we encountered.
+On a personal level, I've never been the most creative-minded person (I've always been a gate-keeper type person and not the Idea Monkey).
+I have learned it is especially important in this field to focus somewhat equally on both form and function.
+Overall, this was an excellent learning experience and I can't wait for the next one.